Reale-ly/Lost-Branch-of-Localization/README.md

 # Disclaimer!
-As of August 2023, I am no longer affiliated with the developers of LBoL.
-While I believe these translations are better than the current translations, it is still highly subjective.
-Keep in mind these translations are NOT endorsed by the developers in any way.
+As of August 2023, I am no longer affiliated with the developers of LBoL and these translations are NOT endorsed by the developers in any way.
+Keep in mind that localization contains a fair bit of subjective elements, so while I do believe this is an improvement, you might think otherwise.
 If you like them, use them.
-If not, feel free to ignore this.
+If not, feel free to ignore it.

 ## About